kplam624/Mask-Finder/README.md

 #### Why prevention is better than cure when it comes to coronavirus!

 * Step 1 Extract
-* * Extracted coronavirus data from the website :  https://www.worldometers.info/coronavirus/
+*  Extracted coronavirus data from the website : [WordometersLink](https://www.worldometers.info/coronavirus/)
-* * Data Source Credit: Worldmeters.info
+*  Data Source Credit: Worldmeters.info

 * Step 2 Transformation
-* * Cleaned up the data on jupyetr notebook using pandas and created a final csv.
+* Cleaned up the data on jupyetr notebook using pandas and created a final csv.
-* * Utlized pandas, splinter for the extraction and cleaning up process
+* Utlized pandas, splinter for the extraction and cleaning up process

 * Step 3 Loading
-* * Loaded data into Tableau
+* Loaded cleaned up csv data file into Tableau.

+* Step 4: Data Analysis using Tableau
 * Tableau Visualization: [Tableau Link](https://public.tableau.com/views/Book2_16148141384700/Story1?:language=en&:display_count=y&:origin=viz_share_link)
-* * In this visualization, utilized the coronavirus dataset to analyze the countries vs the average total cases, total deaths total testing etc.
+* In this visualization, utilized the coronavirus dataset to analyze the countries vs the average total cases, total deaths total testing etc.

 ------------------------------